 Should a commercial property owner have the misfortune of losing the property, or having to deal with significant damage, there may be a number of issues that they have to resolve.
 In the immediate aftermath of the storm, the owner will want to get the business back up and running as soon as possible.
 In the long term, it will be necessary to figure out how to pay for rebuilding or repairing the property.

-Many business owners in Louisiana and Texas have property insurance for just these purposes.
+Many business owners in Louisiana, Texas and Alabama have property insurance for just these purposes.
 However, actually getting a claim for damage filed and properly paid can be a complicated legal process that may even have to involve litigation.
 An owner may wish to rely on an experienced attorney for assistance.